Content: Participant Information Sheet - Supporting Information

-Date, version numbers and IRAS ID will not only help you and your research team to manage consent paperwork during the on-going study (including handling any subsequent amendment), but it will also be used by the research ethics committee, regulators or research governance offices when referring to 'approved' documents.
+Date, version numbers and IRAS ID will not only help you and your research team to manage consent materials during the on-going study (including handling any subsequent amendment), but it will also be used by the research ethics committee, regulators or research governance offices when referring to 'approved' documents.

 Recruiting adults lacking capacity in England and Wales to non-CTIMPs.

 Consultees should be informed that the advice they provide (i.e. advice on whether an adult lacking capacity should be included or excluded from your study) will be recorded on a Consultee Declaration form.
 A template is available to download from 'Examples & Templates'.
 This is because they are not being asked to give consent on behalf of the adult.